Validating modelled tide heights¶

 function to compare them and calculate some useful accuracy statistics, including Root Mean Square Error (RMSE), Mean Absolute Error (MAE), R-squared and bias.

-Our results show that our modelled tides closely reproduced observed sea levels at this location:
+Our results show that our modelled tides are highly correlated with observed sea levels at this location, but only accurate to approximately 1 metre RMSE:

 from eo_tides.validation import eval_metrics